niks02/sign-service/README.md

 * `config/` directory stores the business logic for the config API. `config.json` is present in this directory where port and keypair is present.
 * `signature/` directory stores the business logic for the signature API.
 * `transaction/` directory stores the business logic for the transaction API.
-* `Assignment_Part2/` directory contains the answers to Part2 questions
-**Note that** unit tests are not included due to time constraints

 ## Code Tested on
 * macOS Mojave Version 10.14.6